covid-19-impact-lab/sid/docs/source/states.rst

 influence the number of contacts, the dangerousness of the disease as well as the health status.

-Al variables in `states` should be categorical with meaningful categories that can be directly used for plotting.
+All variables in `states` should be categorical with meaningful categories that can be directly used for plotting.
 Internally, we will work with the codes.

 No missings are allowed in `states`.
 If there are missings in the dataset with